MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 # Set-CMSoftwareUpdatePointComponent

 ## SYNOPSIS

-Modifies a software update point.
+Configure the site component for the software update point.

 ## SYNTAX